criani/simplescan/README.md

    ```sh
    curl -s https://raw.githubusercontent.com/criani/simplescan/main/autoinstall.sh | sudo bash
    ```
-   This script will automatically pull and run the autoinstall script on your Debian based system and install Docker (if needed) and the required images, and will set up and start SimpleScan in a Docker container listening on port 5000 of the host system.
+   This script will automatically pull and run the autoinstall script on your Debian based system and install Docker and docker-compose (if needed) and the required images, and will set up and start SimpleScan in a Docker container listening on port 5000 of the host system.
    To access SimpleScan simply open a browser and go to `http://<host-IP>:5000` where `<host-IP>` is the IP address of the Docker host.
+Scans will persist on the host in /opt/simplescan/scans and reports will be in /opt/simplescan/reports.

 #### CentOS/Redhat